John B. Romar: Biography

 Romar was known as Jersey City's "War Mayor" due to his actions to secure a $6 per month allowance to the family of every volunteer in the American Civil War.
-Romar personally collected and distributed these funds to the families of Jersey City while in office.
+Romar personally collected and distributed these funds to the families of volunteers in Jersey City while he was in office.
 In 1877, Romar ran for a seat on the Jersey City Board of Alderman, but was defeated by David W. Lawrence.